-Paragraph 1 of explanatory Note 1, which sets out the reasons why the comparative information to be presented in the first complete set of consolidated financial statements for the financial year ended 31 December 2005 and in the consolidated interim financial statements at 31 March 2006 may differ from the information in the accompanying consolidated interim financial statements;

-• The option retained for presentation of the accompanying consolidated interim financial statements, which do not include all the information required by with IFRS as adopted in the European Union, which would be necessary to provide, in accordance with these standards, a fair view of the assets, liabilities, financial position and results of the consolidated group of companies.

-We also draw attention to the information set out in the activity report, regarding the sensitivity of your group's business to the financial strength and long-term debt ratings of SCOR, and in Paragraphs 3.4 and 4.8 of explanatory Note n° 1 to the consolidated interim financial statements, regarding assets assessments based on forecasts resulting from the three year strategic Moving Forward plan, which rests on the assumption of a rapid return to an A rating;
+- Paragraph 1 of explanatory Note 1 to the financial statements, which sets out the reasons why the comparative information to be presented in the first complete set of consolidated financial statements for the financial year ended 31 December 2005 and in the consolidated half-year financial statements at 30 June 2006 may differ from the information in the accompanying consolidated half-year financial statements; - Paragraph 6 of explanatory Note 1, which sets out the option retained for presentation of the accompanying consolidated half-year financial statements, which do not include all the information required by with IFRS as adopted in the European Union, which would be necessary to provide, in accordance with these standards, a fair view of the assets, liabilities, financial position and results of the consolidated group of companies. - Paragraphs 3.4 and 4.8 of explanatory Note 1, regarding goodwill and deferred tax assets assessments based on forecasts resulting from the three year strategic Moving Forward plan, and the "Significant events" Note, which sets out the upgrading, on August 1st, 2005, of the Group's financial rating to "A- stable outlook".

-In addition, and in accordance with French professional standards, we have examined the fairness of the information contained in the consolidated interim activity report for the period from January 1st, 2005 to March 31st, 2005 (excluding the Outlook paragraph on foreseeable business development) accompanying the consolidated interim financial statements submitted to our review.
+In addition, and in accordance with French professional standards, we have examined the fairness of the information contained in the consolidated half-year activity report accompanying the consolidated half-year financial statements submitted to our review.

-Based on our review, we have nothing to report on the fairness of this information and its consistency with the consolidated interim financial statements.
+Based on our review, we have nothing to report on the fairness of this information and its consistency with the consolidated half-year financial statements.

-Paris La Défense, 31 May 2005
+Paris La Défense, 1 September 2005